How much can I borrow?

 Applications may come under more scrutiny than standard bridging applications as the lender will want to make sure that they are actually solving the root problem.

 As your exit strategy on your current loan has failed, they will want to ensure that the problem is not going to happen again.
-By offering a bridging loan to an applicant, only for it to fail again, they will only be delaying the problem, making it worse in the process.
+By offering a bridging loan to an applicant, only for it to fail again, they will only be delaying the problem, rather than solving it.

 As such, detail around the planned exit strategy for your existing loan, will be the main issue when the initial assessments take place.